Tiffanirice23/reading-notes/README.md

 ## 3 reminders to stay in a growth mindset

 1. Embrace criticisms by understanding that expertise is not gained overnight.
 Making mistakes and being confused is inevitable when learning something new!
-2. My enemies can do it; why not me?
-I can do all things through spite which strengthens me. :raised_hands:
+2. The instant gratification monkey is real, and I will avoid it by staying focused on the confusing task at hand!
-3. The economy is tough :pinched_fingers:, but I AM TOUGHER
+3. I can do all things through spite which strengthens me.
+My enemies can do it; why not me? :raised_hands:

 ### **Link to my _[Github portfolio](https://github.com/tiffanirice23)_**